Form¶

 These statements highly depend on your website.
 As you’re responsible for your own website, you’re on your own figuring out where exactly to place what.

-Take the Zammad website as an example, the embedded form version can look like the following if you apply custom CSS to it.
+Take the Zammad website as an example, the embedded form version can look like this if you apply custom CSS to it:

 Potential Spam Issue¶

-But don’t worry!
-Zammad does limit the maximum count of created tickets based on different criteria.
-It also ensures that the email address being used is valid (with MX-Check on the email’s domain).
+The form channel could be abused by sending a high amount of messages / tickets to your Zammad instance.
+If you do not use the form, you should disable it.
+If you want to use it, don’t worry: Zammad limits the maximum amount of created tickets based on different criteria.
+It also ensures that the provided email address is valid (with MX-check on the email’s domain).

 Option |